JamesCJustice/PersonalSite/README.md

 As the site owner, I would like to display a portfolio page showcasing my work so that I can show off my obligatory website.

-## /profile/<username> page
-As a user, I would like to see a profile page displaying public information about other users so that I have a better idea who I'm talking to.

-## /profile/account page
-As a registered user, I would like to be able to edit what information is displayed publically on my profile and change other settings.

-## password reset flow
-As a returning user who has forgotten his password, I would like to be able to have a password reset link sent to my email address so that I can continue using the site.

 ## chatroom
 As a returning user, I would like to be able to chat with other online users in real-time in order to coordinate multiplayer gaming sessions.